Indigenous Philippine folk religions: Religious worldview

-Anito or the ancestor spirits (umalagad), and nature spirits and deities (diwata) in the Indigenous animistic religions of precolonial Philippines.
+Anito or umalagad are 'ancestor spirits', and diwata 'nature spirits and deities', in the animistic religions of the precolonial Philippines.

-Anito can be also divided into two main categories: the ancestor spirits (ninunò), and deities and nature spirits (diwata).

 Pag-anito (also called mag-anito or anitohan) is a séance, ritual where people communicate with the spirits of the dead or their ancestors.
 It is often done with the help of a shaman called a babaylan in Visayan or a katalonan in Tagalog who acts as a medium to connect with these spirits.
 This ritual is usually accompanied by celebrations or other ceremonies.
-If the ritual involves talking to nature spirits or deities instead, it is called pagdiwata (also magdiwata or diwatahan).
-The word anito can also mean worship or making an offering to a spirit.
+If the ritual involves communication with nature spirits or deities, it is called pagdiwata (also magdiwata or diwatahan).
+Anito can also mean worship or making an offering to a spirit.

-When Spanish missionaries arrived in the Philippines, the word "anito" came to be associated with the physical representations of spirits that featured prominently in paganito rituals.
+When Spanish missionaries arrived in the Philippines, the word anito came to be associated with the physical representations of spirits that featured prominently in pag-anito rituals.
 During the American rule of the Philippines (1898–1946), the meaning of the Spanish word idolo ("a thing worshiped") has been further conflated with the English word "idol", and thus anito has come to refer almost exclusively to the carved figures or statues (taotao) of ancestral spirits.

-The belief in anito or ancestor worship is sometimes referred to as anitism in scholarly literature (Spanish: anitismo or anitería). literally means veneration of the spirits of the dead.
-The word anitism, or the Hispano-Filipino form anitismo, though not in current usage, it was a precolonial Tagalog religion, a continual invocation and adoration of the anitos, the souls or spirits of their ancestors.
-From its original meaning of "ancestral spirit".

 Deities and spirits

-The Agusan image statue (900–950 AD) discovered in 1917 on the banks of the Wawa River near Esperanza, Agusan del Sur, Mindanao in the Philippines.
-Although having Hindu and Buddhist elements, locals worship it instead as a vessel for the animist gods.
-It is currently under the colonial possession of the American Field Museum, despite countless requests by locals to return the Image back home.
+The Agusan image (900–950) discovered in 1917 on the banks of the Wawa River, Agusan del Sur in Mindanao in the Philippines.
+Although it contains Hindu and Buddhist elements, locals regard it as a vessel for local deities.
+It is currently under the colonial possession of the Field Museum, despite countless requests by locals to return the Image back home.

 Creator gods

 Many Indigenous Filipino cultures assert the existence of a high god, creator god, or sky god.
 Among the Tagalogs, the supreme god was known as Bathala, who was additionally described as Maykapal (the all-powerful) or Lumikha (the creator).
-Among the Visayan peoples the creator God is referred to as Laon, meaning "the ancient one."
+Among the Visayan peoples, the creator God is referred to as Laon, meaning "the ancient one."
 Among the Manuvu, the highest god was called Manama.
-Among most of the Cordilleran peoples (with the Apayao region as an exception), the creator and supreme teacher is known as Kabuniyan.
+Among most of the Cordilleran peoples (with the Apayao region as an exception), the creator and supreme teacher is known as Kabunyan.

 In most cases, however, these gods were considered such great beings that they were too distant for ordinary people to approach.
-People thus tended to pay more attention to "lesser gods" or "assistant deities" who could more easily approached, and whose wills could more easily be influenced.
+People thus tended to pay more attention to "lesser gods" or "assistant deities" who could be more easily approached, and whose wills could be more easily influenced.